vnsharmaTA/rumor-react-demo-app/README.md

-# Getting started with Rumor
+# Rumor - React Demo App

 ## Objective
 Initial project setup for react project using vite package plugin to create faster builds and easier development.
 It includes all the typescript rules in tsconfig.json and all ecmascript/javascript standards are enforced using eslint rules from .eslintrc.
 To make sure all best practises are followed husky hooks are used which runs before every commit is pushed by developer.